PowerDNS/pdns/pdns/recursordist/rec-rust-lib/docs-new-preamble-in.rst

     seedFile: string

 If ``addresses`` is empty, the ``name`` field specifies the path name of the RPZ; otherwise, the ``name`` field defines the name of the RPZ.
-Starting with version 5.2.0, names instead of IP addresess can be used for ``addresses`` if :ref:`setting-yaml-recursor.system_resolver_ttl` is set.
+Starting with version 5.2.0, names instead of IP addresses can be used for ``addresses`` if :ref:`setting-yaml-recursor.system_resolver_ttl` is set.